seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 I do confess it, and repent it, father.

 **DUKE VINCENTIO**
-’Tis meet so, daughter: but lest you do repent,
+'Tis meet so, daughter: but lest you do repent,
 As that the sin hath brought you to this shame,
 Which sorrow is always towards ourselves, not heaven,
 Showing we would not spare heaven as we love it,
-But as we stand in fear,–
+But as we stand in fear,--

 **JULIET**
 I do repent me, as it is an evil,